 - key terms of the obligation, e.g., what type of document is used to evidence the obligation,

 - whether there was a fixed maturity date, whether an arm’s-length rate of interest was specified,

 - the relationship between the issuer and the holder,

 - and many more!

-For each filter that is applied, a visual breakdown of the outcome is provided which indicates which of the cases, in which the selected factor is present, fall on the side of debt or equity.
+For each filter that is applied, a visual breakdown of the outcome is provided which indicates which of the cases and IRS rulings, where the selected factor is present, fall on the side of debt or equity.
 This provides the user with immediate, rich insight into the legal landscape.

 In this way, Blue J does not only deliver data, but knowledge, and eliminates the requirement of clairvoyant foresight in areas the researcher does not feel at home.
 The efficiency problem is obviously solved by this improved research method.
 All it takes is to select the legal topic and the factors that are of interest to the researcher.